dreamcatcher-tech/network/Inbox/2025-04-17 1958 drone concepts.md

 Using RamJet may also allow it to change its cone into something more like a bell so that it can have a greater horizontal range at a very high speed.

 Beared with this, a surveillance system that consists of stabilized cameras that can be pointed at certain things, as well as laser communications that are point-to-point communications, could build a form of surveillance and comms network using these drones, whilst also a platform from which to wait for making a strike.

+drone resale for anti piracy defense.  power and control and recovery is attached to the drone tether, then it has munitions, delivers, then returns or is pulled in.